Coromantee: 1765 Conspiracy

-Coromantee slaves were also behind a conspiracy in 1765 to revolt.
+Coromantee enslaved people were also behind a conspiracy in 1765 to revolt.
 The leaders of the rebellion sealed their pact with an oath.
-Coromantee leaders Blackwell and Quamin (Kwame) ambushed and killed a group of colonial militiamen at a fort near Port Maria, Jamaica as well as other whites in the area.
-They intended on allying with the Maroons to split up the island.
+Coromantee leaders Blackwell and Quamin (Kwame) ambushed and killed a group of colonial militiamen at a fort near Port Maria, Jamaica, as well as other whites in the area.
+They intended to ally with the Maroons to split up the island.
 The Coromantins were to give the Maroons the forests while the Coromantins would control the cultivated land.
 The Maroons did not agree because of their treaty and existing agreement with colonial government.

 Anti-Coromantee measures

-In 1765 a bill was proposed to prevent the importation of Coromantees but was not passed.
+In 1765, a bill was proposed to prevent the importation of Coromantees but was not passed.
 Edward Long, an anti-Coromantee writer, states:

 Such a bill, if passed into law would have struck at very root of evil.
 No more Coromantins would have been brought to infest this country, but instead of their savage race, the island would have been supplied with Blacks of a more docile tractable disposition and better inclined to peace and agriculture.

-Colonists later devised ways of separating Coromantins from each other, by housing them separately, placing them with other slaves, and stricter monitoring of activities.
-Since groups such as the Igbos were hardly reported to have been maroons, Igbo women were paired with Coromantee men so as to subdue the latter due to the idea that Igbo women were bound to their first-born sons' birthplace.
+Colonists later devised ways of separating Coromantins from each other by housing them separately, placing them with other enslaved people, and stricter monitoring.
+Since groups such as the Igbos were hardly reported to have been maroons, Igbo women were paired with Coromantee men to subdue the latter due to the idea that Igbo women were bound to their first-born sons' birthplace.

 1766 Rebellion

 Thirty-three newly arrived Coromantins killed at least 19 whites in Westmoreland Parish, Jamaica.
-It was discovered when a young enslaved girl gave up the plans.
+It was discovered when a young enslaved girl gave up their plans.
 All of the conspirators were either executed or sold.

 1795 Second Maroon War

-The Second Maroon War of 1795–1796 was an eight-month conflict between the Maroons of Trelawney Town, a maroon settlement created at the end of First Maroon War, located in the parish of St James, but named after governor Edward Trelawny, and the British colonials who controlled the island.
-The other Jamaican Maroon communities did not take part in this rebellion and their treaty with the British still remained in place.
+The Second Maroon War of 1795–1796 was an eight-month conflict between the Maroons of Trelawney Town, a maroon settlement created at the end of the First Maroon War, located in the parish of St James, but named after governor Edward Trelawny, and the British colonials who controlled the island.
+The other Jamaican Maroon communities did not participate in this rebellion, and their treaty with the British remained in place.